YashVinchhi/zhara/README.md

 - The static files are served from the project directory root.

 ## License
-All Rights are Reserved by Yash Hemendrabhai Vinchhi
+Copyright © 2025 Yash Vinchhi
+All rights reserved.

+This software is proprietary.
-and changes , copying, unauthorized use of code is prohibited
+Unauthorized copying, modification, distribution, or use of this code,
+via any medium, is strictly prohibited without explicit permission.